Join our mailing list! Scroll down to see options for membership

 THE BOULDER APPLE TREE PROJECT

-Bryan’s developing project on Space Trash highlights a continual educational process of gathering and sharing ideas with foundation groundwork for stewardship society.
-Lately, he has been working with scientists in learning and strengthening his awareness of the impact space debris is having on people and the environment.
-They worked on collaborative workshops, installations In thinking about the future, Bryan wants to nurture the relationships and connections with scientists.
+Bryan’s developing project on Space Trash highlights a continual educational process of gathering and sharing ideas with foundation groundwork for a stewardship society.
+Lately, he has been working in partnership with scientists in learning and strengthening his awareness of the impact space debris is having on people and the environment.
+They participated on collaborative workshops, installations, and dialogues.
+In thinking about the future, Bryan wants to nurture the relationships and connections with scientists.
 Commonality of materials brought Bryan into the orbit of scientists.
 Elements like heavy metals and silica are the same materials used in glass production.
 He says, “We talked about equity issues.
 We can’t just turn off satellites.”
 He envisions his studio expanding to include a space in which engineers have access.

 CONCLUSION: